nickjackolaisen/BusinessInitiaitive/directory/states/florida/st-johns.md

 <p>Without an EIN there is no corporate veil protecting your personal assets.</p>

 <h3>6.
 Comply with Local Regulations</h3>
-<p>Check with St. Lucie County Clerk's Office for any local permits or licenses that may be required for your business.</p>
+<p>Check with St. Johns County Clerk's Office for any local permits or licenses that may be required for your business.</p>

 <h3>7.
 File Annual Reports</h3>
 <p>Florida requires LLCs to file an annual report.
 Ensure you comply with this requirement to maintain good standing.</p>